 Even if you have never exercised before, you can start now.
 It is what you are doing now that you can change—not what you have been doing all your life.

-By incorporating endurance, strength, flexibility, and balance training into your routine, you will be healthier, happier, and more energetic.
+By adding endurance, strength, flexibility, and balance training into your routine, you will be healthier, happier, and more energetic.

 Aim to get 30 minutes of moderate exercise—such as brisk walking, bicycling, or swimming—at least five days a week.
 You do not have to do 30 minutes at once—you can break these sessions up into two 15-minute sessions or three 10-minute sessions.
 Moderate exercise will cause your heart rate to rise and your breathing to be slightly elevated, but you should still be able to carry on a conversation.